ottok/debgpt/README.md

-# DebGPT -- Chatting LLM with Debian-specific knowledge
+# DebGPT -- Chatting LLM with Debian-Specific Knowledge

 Large language models (LLMs) are newly emerged tools, which are capable of handling tasks that traditional software could never achieve, such as writing